idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 ## Data Disposal
 - Data disposal refers to to the destruction, transfer, damage or alteration of data
 - According to the **Victorian Information Privacy Principles**, organisation are required to take reasonable steps to destroy or permanently de-identify personal info if its no long needed for any purpose.

-- Under the **Public Records Act**, public records cannot be destroyed unless authorised.
-- This authorisation can only be issued by **The Public Records Office Victoria (PROV)**, which will be classified under one of the following authorisations:
+- Under the **Public Records Act**, public records cannot be destroyed unless authorised by the **Public Records Office Victoria (PROV)**, which will be classified under one of the following authorisations:
+	- Normal Administrative Practice (NAP)
+	- Retention and Disposal Authority (RDA)
+	- Single Instance Disposal Authority (SIDA)
-	- Normal Administrative Practice (NAP) - Used by organisations to destroy certain records as apart of normal day to day practices
+- the NAP disposal is used by organisations to destroy certain records as apart of normal day to day practices that does not require further authorisation:
 	- Transitory messages, for example, calendars, personal emails
 	- Rough working papers, for example or rough meeting notes.
 	- Drafts not intended for further reference, in paper or electronic form
 	- Copies retained for reference purposes only
 	- Published material not included in the organisation’s records.

-	- Retention and Disposal Authority (RDA)
-	- Single Instance Disposal Authority (SIDA)
--
+- Physical data such as papers, photographs and films can be destroyed with the following methods:
+	- Shredding: normal office shredding or cross shredding for sensitive documents
+	- Pulping: pulped paper is reduced to fibres
+	- Burning: only used as a last resort in an appropriate industrial facility
+- Digital data deletion is more complex as traditional deletion only removes the file drives pointer to the data, hence sanitisation is required for permanent deletion:
+	- Clearing: writing nonsensical data to a drive to bury sensitive or important data
+	- Purging: writing random data over the entire drive to protect from a lab attack
+	- Degaussing (magnetic media): removing the data by demagnetising the media
+	- Destruction: the most extreme form ensure